woof-software/streamer/README.md

 This contract is typically used for scheduled payments or vesting mechanisms with off-chain enforcement and real-time pricing.

-[StreamerFactory.sol](./contracts/StreamerFactory.sol) - The Streamer Factory is a smart contract that enables the deployment of new Streamer instances using CREATE2, allowing for deterministic and predictable contract addresses.
+[StreamerFactory.sol](./contracts/StreamerFactory.sol) - The Streamer Factory is a smart contract that enables the deployment of new Streamer instances using CREATE2 allowing for deterministic and predictable contract addresses.
+The contract utilizes a unique counter per deployer for a unique salt generation.
 It supports customizable parameters for each deployment, including the streaming and native assets, price oracles, slippage tolerance, cooldown periods, and stream duration.
 The Factory ensures a safe and flexible way for users to deploy tailored Streamer contracts with full control over configuration.
+**⚠️ Warning**
+Be carefully when submitting multiple deployment transactions as the deployed addresses might differ from precomputed in case they are executed out of order.

 Read more on [Compound Forum](https://www.comp.xyz/t/compound-streamer-universal-asset-streaming-infrastructure/6861)